gray rectangle with angle

 How to get heavy haul permits

-One of the key skills to being a heavy-haul operator is understanding and working with different state, municipal, and county authorities to get the right movement permits.
-Every state requires a permit to move heavy loads.
-State permits generally reflect local terrain, population density, environmental concerns, and state laws.
-Permits are usually issued within three to five days after you apply and are generally issued on a one-off basis for a specific load and journey at a specific time.
+One of the most important skills for a heavy haul operator is understanding how to work with state, municipal, and county authorities to secure the proper movement permits.
+Every state requires permits for heavy loads, and those permits reflect local terrain, population density, infrastructure limits, and state-specific regulations.
+Most permits are issued within three to five days and apply to a single load, route, and time window.

 Additional permit requirements